IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 ### Indentation

+- Use soft-tabs (2 spaces) for indentation.
 - Never mix spaces and tabs for indentation.
-- Use soft-tabs (4 spaces) for indentation.
 - Use one level of indentation for each property declaration.

 ### Whitespace

 - Always be consistent in your use of whitespace.
 - Remove all trailing white-space from your file.
-  - Tip: Set your editor to "show invisibles" and automatically remove end-of-line whitespace.
+  - *Tip: Set your editor to "show invisibles" and automatically remove end-of-line whitespace.*
 - Leave one clear line at the bottom of your file.

 ### Quotation